ironeternal/ironeternal.github.io/core/pc.md

 You may cast any spell you know as many times per day as you like.
 To cast a spell find the power cost of the spell, subtract it from your avaliable arcane power to find your spell casting modifier.
 Roll 1d20 adding your spell casting modifier to the roll.
 If the result is 10 or higher the spell is cast successfully, on a 9 or less the spell fizzles and nothing happens.
 The saving throw DC for a spell is equal to 10 + your spellcasting modifier.

-You can NOT maintain concentration on a spell that you have a negative spell modifier for, the casting automatically fails.
+You can NOT maintain concentration on a spell that you have a negative spell modifier for, checks to maintain concentration automatically fail.

 Your arcane power must be assigned to a specific demon lord (e.g. Drakon, Orlock, or Moloch) and only applies to spells within their tradition.
 You may attempt to cast any spell from any tradtion that you have at least one point of arcane power with a -5 penalty to your spell modifier.